devHolacko/TheoremOne-SmartAC/README.md

 - Handling status codes to be either 200 or 401 is handled only in exceptions, not in bad request
 - .NET core's default Dependency Injection was used for time saving purposes.
 In normal case, a more efficient DI library would have been used and instead of referencing the layers directly, they should be auto-loaded in the runtime to register the dependencies in the realtime without referencing the concrete implementation layer
 - Only a happy path unit test scenario was written for short time
+- API versioning was planned to be used.

 ## Architecture